jrosen48/ngsschat-sentiment/README.md

 Research Question 1: How did the public sentiment toward the NGSS vary, if any, across all states on Twitter?
 Research Question 2: What was the topical structure in the NGSS discourse on Twitter?
-Research Question 3: Who were the opinion leaders in the NGSS communication network on Twitter?
+    - How do we look at topical structure?
+We could do a dictionary-based approach. or we could do topic models Research Question 3: Who were the opinion leaders in the NGSS communication network on Twitter?

-### ADDITIONAL/MODIFIED

-How does sentiment differ between chat and non-chat time?
-Do we look at professional role?
-I think so
+    - Do we look at professional role?
+I think so Research Question 4: How does sentiment differ between chat and non-chat time?
-How do we look at topical structure?
-We could do a dictionary-based approach. or we could do topic models

 ## pre-requisites for analysis